Scale-invariant Monte Carlo and multilevel Monte Carlo estimation of mean and variance: An application to simulation of linear elastic bone tissue: Monte Carlo method

 meaning that the estimate does not depend on the order in which observations were taken.
 The existence and uniqueness of such a choice are given in \cite{halmos1946}.
-By use of \BRrefeq{symmetric} one may formulate the \acrshort{mc} estimate of the mean $\mu(\uh)$ as
+Under the assumption that each sample $\uh(x, \event_i)$ comes from the identical distribution as $\uh(x, \event)$ and by use of \BRrefeq{symmetric}, one may reformulate the \acrshort{mc} estimate of the mean $\mu(\uh)$ as